G. B. Harrison: Early life and education

 G. B. Harrison was born George Bagshawe Harrison on 14 July 1894 in Hove, Sussex, England.
-He was christened after his grandfather on his father's side, and the middle name of Bagshawe was derived from his mother's side of the family.
+He was christened after his paternal grandfather.
+The middle name of Bagshawe was derived from his mother's side of the family.
 Although both of his parents envisioned high aspirations to fit a namesake that joined both sides of the family, an older Harrison wrote in his memoir that he "would have none of it."
 His father, Walter Harrison, had a master's degree in dentistry from Harvard and married Ada Louise Bagshawe.
-G. B. Harrison was the second oldest.
+G. B. Harrison was the second oldest child of the family.
 He succeeded Walter Parker, and was followed by Richard.

-Harrison grew up being read to and soon he and Walter were demanding their favorite stories and seeking new ones.
-His mother took him to a kindergarten for both boys and girls where Harrison slowly expanded his interest in reading until he could read for himself.
+Harrison grew up being read to.
+Soon he and Walter were demanding their favorite stories and seeking new ones.
+His mother took him to a kindergarten for both boys and girls, where Harrison slowly expanded his interest in reading until he could read for himself.
 Walter Harrison Sr. often took the boys to London for royal pageants and parades, popular in their time and giving way to vast crowds in Trafalgar Square.
 At the age of seven, Harrison continued his early education at the Brighton and Hove Boys' Preparatory School: Crescent House.
 Harrison furthered his education at Brighton College in order to receive the full "public school education."
 He attended Queens' College, Cambridge in 1913–1914, and again in 1919–1920 and in the Tripos received a first-class Honours BA degree in English.
 In 1923, he was awarded an MA degree.
 In 1928, Harrison earned a PhD in London (Harrison's Resume).